AmitKumarDas/fun-with-programming/practice/wip_2nd_largest_node_of_bst.md

 - If No L & R then Error

 - If R Recursion with R
-- If No R Add Root As Max or Sec Max
+- If No R Add Root As Max or Sec Max whichever is Nil
-- If Max or Sec Max != nil && L != nil Recursion with L
+- If Either Max is Nil or Sec Max is Nil && L is not Nil Recursion with L
 ```

 ### Source Code